eliemichel/SlangWebGPU/README.md

 )
 ```

-The target `generate_hello_world_kernel` is a static library target that builds `HelloWorldKernel`.
+The target `generate_hello_world_kernel` is a static library target that generates and builds `HelloWorldKernel`, given the Slang shader set as source.

+> [!NOTE]
+> The `add_slang_webgpu_kernel` function can handle multiple entrypoints.
+For instance specifying `ENTRY foo bar` will generate a kernel that has a `dispatchFoo()` and a `dispatchBar()` method.
+For convenice, a simple `dispatch()` alias is defined when there is only one entrypoint.

-Lastly, this repository provides a basic setup to fetch precompiled Slang library in a CMake project (see `cmake/FetchSlang.cmake`) that is compatible with cross-compilation.
+Lastly, this repository provides a basic setup to **fetch precompiled Slang library** in a CMake project (see `cmake/FetchSlang.cmake`) that is compatible with cross-compilation (i.e. `slangc` executable is fetched for the host system while `slang` libraries are fetched -- if needed -- for the target system).

 Building
 --------